HfMT-ZM4/symbolist-electron/readme.md

 # Installation

 1. Install `node.js`.
 2. install electron and webpack globally `npm install -g electron webpack webpack-cli`.
 3. Download or clone the project repository folder.
 4. run `npm install` inside the project folder.
 5. run `electron .` to start the `symbolist` application.
     * If running in `vs code` you should be able to run via the debugger, defined in the `.vscode/launch.json` file.
 Be sure to check that `runtimeExecutable` path matches your Electron install location which will vary based on your operating system.
+6. If you are working with custom symbol definition classes, you need to run webpack to bundle the files for use in the browser.
+See the `/defs` folder for more information.
+For convenience, you can run `npm run build` in the defs folder to build the files.

 # About

 There are three basic ideas at the core of `symbolist`: